capistrano/capistrano/DEVELOPMENT.md

 $ bundle exec rake features KEEP_RUNNING=1
 ```

-### Report failing Cucumber features!

-Currently, the Capistrano CI build does *not* run the Cucumber suite.
-This means it is possible for a failing Cucumber feature to sneak in without being noticed by our continuous integration checks.

-**If you come across a failing Cucumber feature, this is a bug.** Please report it by opening a GitHub issue.
-Or even better: do your best to fix the feature and submit a pull request!

 ## Coding guidelines

 This project uses [RuboCop](https://github.com/bbatsov/rubocop) to enforce standard Ruby coding guidelines.